ArcheoHacker1501/trajecta/README.md

 # Post-processing: site-corridor coherence analysis

-The third tool asks the question the FETE was computed for: **do the sites sit on the movement the surface predicts?** It takes the FETE surface and a **point layer of sites**, and gives every site a score, the sample a verdict, and — this is the part that makes two periods comparable — a statement of how much of that could have happened by chance.
+The site-corridor coherence analysis tool allows to understand if and to what extent there could be a coherence between the modelled mobility map of a region and the settlement patterns in that same region.
+In particular, the core question it wants to answer is weather one or more known sites sit or not on the high-traffic corridors identified through FETE analysis.

-In simple terms, the site-corridor coherence tool aims at answering four main questions:
+To answer this question, the tool takes in two inputs: **the FETE surface and a point layer containing the settlement locations**.
+The tool then gives both the entire sample and each individual site different scores.
+In simple terms, each score aims at answering one of four main questions:

 1. **Are any of the sites near a corridor at all?** If almost none is, everything below is noise and you can stop your analysis here.